-The Board has overall responsibility for risk management and for evaluating and determining the nature and extent of significant risks it is willing to take to achieve the Company's strategic objectives.
-The Audit Committee is delegated to oversee the effectiveness of our risk management system on an ongoing basis.
-Management is tasked with the design, implementation, and maintenance of a sound and effective risk management framework with reference to the COSO (Committee of Sponsoring Organizations of the Treadway Commission) principles, which is crucial in bringing corporate strategies to fruition and ensuring business sustainability.
+The Board has overall responsibility for risk management and evaluating and determining the nature and extent of any significant risks it is willing to take in order to achieve the Company's strategic objectives.
+The Audit Committee supports the Board to oversee the effectiveness of our risk management system on an ongoing basis.
+Management is tasked with the design, implementation, and maintenance of a sound and effective risk management framework with reference to the COSO (Committee of Sponsoring Organizations of the Treadway Commission) principles, which is crucial in bringing corporate strategies to fruition and ensuring the sustainability of the Company.

 Risks are inherent in every area of our business.
-It is important to have a risk-aware culture throughout the organization, as well as a systematic approach to identify and assess risks such that they can be mitigated, transferred, avoided or understood.
-We are committed to continuously enhancing our risk management framework, linking it to our corporate strategies as well as integrating it into our day-to-day operations and decision-making processes.
-Our risk governance structure is guided by the "Three Lines of Defense" model as illustrated below:
+It is essential to maintain a risk-aware culture throughout the organization, and a systematic approach to identify and assess risks so they can be mitigated, transferred, avoided or accepted.
+We are committed to continually enhancing our risk management framework, linking it to our corporate strategies, and integrating it into our day-to-day operations and decision-making processes.
+Our risk governance structure is guided by the "Three Lines Model", as illustrated below:

-Three Lines of Defense
+Three Lines Model

-As the first line of defense, risk owners of all corporate departments and business units conduct risk and control assessments on a regular basis to evaluate the implications of identified risks as well as the adequacy and effectiveness of controls in place to mitigate such risks.
+As the first line functions, risk owners of all corporate departments and business units regularly conduct risk and control assessments to evaluate the implications of identified risks and the adequacy and effectiveness of controls in place to mitigate these risks.

-As the second line of defense, specific functions are established to effectuate risk management and ensure the first line of defense is functioning properly.
-The responsibilities of these functions include but are not limited to risk management, financial controls, legal and compliance, cost and quality.
-Under its approved terms of reference, the ERM Working Group (comprising our CEO as Chair and unit heads from all business units and support divisions) oversees risk management activities across all functions and it takes a robust assessment of the principal risks and uncertainties that the Company is exposed to.
-In 2020, it met four times and achieved the following:
+As the second line, specific functions are established to effectuate risk management and ensure the first line is functioning properly.
+The responsibilities of these functions include but are not limited to financial controls, risk management, legal and compliance, cost and quality.
+Under its approved terms of reference, the ERM Working Group (comprising our CEO as Chair and unit heads from all business units and support divisions) oversees risk management activities across all functions and makes a robust assessment of the principal risks and uncertainties that the Company is exposed to.

+In 2021, the ERM Working Group met four times and achieved the following:

-- reviewed the effectiveness of the Company's ERM framework; - reviewed risk assessment criteria to ensure that they were appropriately defined and continued to be relevant in light of the Company's business and risk profile; - organized various workshops for management and operational staff to promote understanding of the ERM framework and to embed a risk-aware culture for monitoring and reporting risks within the Company; - identified and evaluated the Company's principal risks and key emerging risks; - evaluated the comprehensiveness of identified risks at operational level;
+- reviewed the effectiveness of the Company's ERM framework: - reviewed risk assessment criteria to ensure they were appropriately defined and continued to be relevant in light of the Company's business and risk profile; - organized various workshops for management and operational staff to promote understanding of the ERM framework and to embed a risk-aware culture for monitoring and reporting risks within the Company; - identified and evaluated the Company's principal risks and key emerging risks; - evaluated the comprehensiveness of identified risks at the operational level;

-- challenged the risk owners on the mitigation measures and their effectiveness; - analyzed root causes and checked risk enforcement in key areas where controls were previously inadequate or ineffective; - examined crisis management capacities for handling large-scale, sudden operational adversities; and - compiled relevant and timely risk reports including "deep-dives" for the Board and the Audit Committee.
+- · challenged the risk owners on mitigation actions and their effectiveness: - analyzed root causes and checked risk enforcement in key areas where controls were previously inadequate or ineffective; - examined crisis management capacities for handling large-scale, sudden operational adversities; and - · compiled relevant and timely risk reports, including "deep-dives" for the Board and the Audit Committee.

-The Internal Audit Department, as the third line of defense, plays an important role in assessing the effectiveness of the risk management system, and reports regularly to the Audit Committee on key findings as well as making recommendations for improvement and tracking the implementation of such measures.
+As the third line, the Internal Audit Department plays a crucial role in assessing the effectiveness of the risk management system, reports regularly to the Audit Committee on key findings, and makes recommendations for improving and tracking the implementation of such measures.

-The Board and the Audit Committee reviewed the Company's top and emerging risks and conducted the annual review of the effectiveness of the ERM framework.
-Taking into consideration the principal risks and mitigating actions, the Board believes that the Company has the ability to adequately respond to changes to our business and the external environment.
+The Board and the Audit Committee reviewed the Company's top and emerging risks and conducted an annual review of the effectiveness of the ERM framework.
+Taking into consideration the principal risks and mitigation actions, the Board believes the Company has the ability to adequately respond to changes to our business and the external environment.